-Travel the beautiful Bridge of Dreams east to enjoy a gradual cycling grade from Princeton along mountain meadows and through wooded forests.
+To the East, cross the beautiful Bridge of Dreams and enjoy a gradual uphill railroad grade from Princeton along mountain meadows and through wooded forests.
 Experience the beautiful countryside full of wildlife, birds, trees and flowers.
-Don’t forget your stop at Swan Lake Bird Sanctuary 2km outside of Princeton.
-Ski, hike, cycle, stroll, float, or fish your cares away.
-No matter the season, “Princeton Welcomes the Adventurer in You!”
+Don’t forget to stop at Swan Lake Bird Sanctuary, just off the KVR, 2 km outside of Princeton.

 Mountain bike, hike, stroll, float, fish, snowshoe or x-country ski your cares away.
 In every season, “Princeton Welcomes the Adventurer in You!”